-In addition, effective December 19, 1992, a new Section 38 to the Federal Deposit Insurance Act implemented the prompt corrective action provisions that Congress enacted as a part of the Federal Deposit Insurance Improvement Act of 1991.
+In addition, effective December 19, 1992, a new Section 38 to the Deposit Insurance Act implemented the prompt corrective action as that Congress enacted as a part of the Federal Deposit Insurance Federal Deposit provisions that Congress enacted as a part of the Federal Deposit Insurance Corporation Improvement Act of 1991.
 The "prompt corrective action" provisions set forth five regulatory zones in which all banks are placed largely based on their capital positions.
 Regulators are permitted to take increasingly harsh action as a bank's financial condition declines.
 Regulators are also empowered to place in receivership or require the sale of a bank to another depository institution when a bank's capital leverage ratio reaches 2%.
-Better capitalized institutions are generally subject to loss coorses.
-Cornoration institutions are generally subject to less onerous regulation and supervision than banks with lesser amounts of capital.
-The FDIC has adopted regulations implementing the prompt corrective action provisions of the Federal Deposit Insurance Act, which place financial institutions in the following five categories based upon capitalization ratios: (1) a "well capitalized" institution has a total risk-based capital ratio of at least 10%, a Tier One risk-based ratio of at least 6% and a leverage ratio of at least 5%; (2) an "adequately capitalized" institution has a total risk-based capital ratio of at least 8%, a Tier One risk-based ratio of at least 4% and a leverage ratio of at least 4%; (3) an "undercapitalized" institution has a total risk-based capital ratio of under 8%, a Tier One risk-based ratio of under 4% or a leverage ratio of under 4%; (4) a "significantly undercapitalized" institution has a total risk-based capital ratio of under 6%, a Tier One risk-based ratio of under 3% or a leverage ratio of under 3%; and (5) a "critically undercapitalized" institution has a leverage ratio of 2% or less.
+Better capitalized institutions are generally subject to less onerous regulation and supervision than banks with lesser amounts of capital.
+The FDIC has adopted regulations implementing the prompt corrective action provisions of the Federal Deposit Insurance Act, which place financial institutions in the following five categories based upon capitalization ratios: (1) a "well capitalized" categories based upon capitalization ratios: (1) a "well capitalized" institution has a total risk-based capital ratio of at least 10%, a Tier One risk-based ratio of at least 6% and a leverage ratio of at least 5%; (2) an "adequately capitalized" institution has a total risk- based capital ratio of at least 8%, a Tier One risk-based ratio of at least 4% and a leverage ratio of at least 4%; (3) an "undercapitalized" institution has a total risk-based capital ratio of under 8%, a Tier One risk-based ratio of under 4% or a leverage ratio of under 4%; (4) a "significantly undercapitalized" institution has a total risk-based capital ratio of under 6%, a Tier One risk-based ratio of under 3% or a leverage ratio of under 3%; and (5) a "critically undercapitalized" institution has a leverage ratio of 2% or less.
 Institutions in any of the three undercapitalized categories would be prohibited from declaring dividends or making capital distributions.
 The FDIC regulations also establish procedures for "downgrading" an institution to a lower capital category based on supervisory factors other than capital.
 As of December 31, 1999 and 1998, the most recent notifications from the FDIC categorized each of the banks as "well capitalized" under current regulations.